-Reconciliation is available on Saturdays @ 3:30 pm in the church or by appointment with a priest here at the Parish community.
+Reconciliation is available on Saturdays @ 2:30 pm or by appointment with a priest here at the Parish community.
 Please call the parish office if you wish to set up a confessional appointment if the Saturday time does not work for you.

 To receive the sacrament of reconciliation for Children: